hwardak/RewashLog/README.md

 This application is to run on a location specific, dedicated Android device.
 Users are to create their account via the Employees activity.
 Once their account is setup, they start logging rewashes.
+Users can start the logging process by entering their user ID in the only EditText in the Main activity.
 The date and time of the rewash is automatically set.
+They are then to select the wash-package being issued (low, mid, and high).
+Once the wash package is selected, the option to select a "Reason" for the rewash is made visible.
+Reasons include; "Not clean", "No soap", "Left over soap", "Did not dry properly", "Expired code", "Customer satisfaction", "Test wash", and "Administrative".